What is Coronary Artery Disease?

 How do these diseases develop?

-At the very young age, cholesterol-laden plaque tends to deposit in the blood vessel walls.
+At a very young age, cholesterol-laden plaque tends to deposit in the blood vessel walls.
 As you grow old, deposition of plague increases or burden loads leading to blood clots and massive heart attacks.
-The plaques release a kind of chemicals that promote the process of healing but in turn, it makes the inner walls of the blood vessels sticky.
+The plaques release a kind of chemicals that promote the process of healing, but in turn, it makes the inner walls of the blood vessels sticky.

 Symptoms of Coronary Artery Disease

 The prime symptom of Coronary Artery disease is in the form of chest pain.
 Other main symptoms that might occur include:

 - Difficulty in breathing.